adheeshc/Buoy-Detection-using-Color-Segmentation/README.md

 ### Learning Color Models

-Now we extend the previous concepts and implementations of 1D gaussians and EM techniques to achieve the original goal of segmenting the buoys
+Now we extend the previous concepts and implementations of **1D gaussians** and **EM technique** to achieve the original goal of segmenting the buoys

-- For each color, I have already computed and visualized the color histogram for each channel of the sampled/cropped images gathered during the data preparation phase.
-This will provide some intuition on the number of Gaussians [N] required to fit to the color histogram.
-I have also tried to determine the dimension [D] of each Gaussian for the model
-- Then I use the previously implemented EM algorithm to compute the model parameters, i.e. the means and variances of the N D-dimensional Gaussian.

 #### 1D EM Implementation for Color Analysis